Meeeee6623/data-privacy-tool/README.md

 python -m privacy_pipeline.cli parse-gemini /path/to/output/*.jsonl \
   --original-index image_index.jsonl --scene-level 2 \
   --final-output gemini_output.jsonl

+# Inspect or merge JSONL files
+python -m privacy_pipeline.cli json-utils list-values image_index.jsonl --attributes lab building python -m privacy_pipeline.cli json-utils summarize yoloe_output.jsonl --attributes lab building --filter lab=alpha --filter building=main python -m privacy_pipeline.cli json-utils merge-filtered yoloe --output merged_yoloe_output.jsonl
 ```

 ### YAML configuration

-All CLI options can be provided via a YAML file and overridden by explicit CLI
+All pipeline CLI options can be provided via a YAML file and overridden by
-flags.
-The CLI will automatically load `config.yaml` from the current working
+explicit CLI flags.
+Pipeline commands automatically load `config.yaml` from the
-directory when present.
-You can also point to any file explicitly with
+current working directory when present.
+You can also point to any file
-`--config path/to/config.yaml`.
+explicitly with `--config path/to/config.yaml`.

+JSON utility commands (`json-utils ...`) read their defaults from a separate
+file so they can be configured independently.
+By default, the CLI loads
+`json_utils.config.yaml` when present, but you can override this with
+`--config path/to/json_utils.config.yaml`.

 An exhaustive example is provided at `config.example.yaml`; copy it to
 `config.yaml` and edit it to match your environment.
+A companion
+`json_utils.config.example.yaml` is also included; copy it to
+`json_utils.config.yaml` to opt into defaults for the JSON helpers.

 Example: